composer22/ringo-mundo/README.md

 	ring[i] = &MyWorkStruct{foo: 0}
 }
 ```
+Note that the size is expressed as a power of two and is quite large.
+See the constant file for example sizes.
+You should pick a ring buffer size based on available machine memory and fine tune the size as needed.
+The larger the buffer the less number of rotations and possible contentions.

 Next, we create the network of components to manage this ring.
-For example, a simple publisher/subscriber queue:
+For example, a simple publish/subscribe queue:
 ```
 publisher := ringo.SimplePublishNodeNew(ringSize)
 consumer := ringo.SimpleConsumeNodeNew()
-publisher.SetDependency(consumer.Committed())
-consumer.SetDependency(publisher.Committed())
+// Set each component to check the others committed counters. publisher.SetDependency(consumer.Committed()) consumer.SetDependency(publisher.Committed())
 ```

 The publisher is used to synchronize the work to be written to the buffer.
-A consumer is used to synchonize the work to be consumed from the buffer.
+A consumer is used to synchonize the work to be consumed from the buffer for processing.
-Each is dependent on the other from rotation to rotation.
+Each is dependent on the other to finish its work, from rotation to rotation.
 The consumer cannot pass the publisher.
-The publisher cannot pass the consumer if the consumer has not completed the previous iteration of work in the buffer.
-In essense, each head is chasing the others tail in a spiral.
+The publisher cannot pass the consumer.
+In essense, each head is chasing the others tail in a circle.

-The size should be a power of two.
-See the constant file for example sizes.
-You should pick a ring buffer size based on available machine memory and fine tune the size as needed.
-The larger the buffer the less number of rotations and possible contentions.

 A publisher go routine would be coded to get work into the buffer:
 ```